elifesciences-publications/AIS-geometry-and-excitability-2019/data/figure_4/README_part1_fig4.md

 # AIS diameter vs soma diameter in a variety of cell types.

-These the data included in figure 4 of the paper that shows the diameter of the AIS vs the diameter of the soma for different cell types.
+These are the data included in figure 4 of the paper that shows the diameter of the AIS vs the diameter of the soma for different cell types.

 To plot the figure 4: figure_4.py